ePages-de/epages-devportal/beyond-essence/inventory/empty-states-updated.md

 * Explain how to take action

 _Example_:
-Product overview: Motivate the merchant to actively create the first product.
+Marketing coupons: The empty state motivates the merchant to create their first campaign and links to the Help Center for more information.

+{% image_custom image="/assets/img/pages/essence/coupon-campaign-empty-state.png" width="100" align="center" %}

 **Cannot be changed by simple action**, e.g. results that depend on the sales performance.